 “You can have different team members take different pieces of the HubSpot puzzle,” Jess advises, “but then you will have no unified approach unless you have really strong internal communication.”

-A HubSpot specialist can serve as the authority who sets the rules and keeps every piece of the HubSpot platform running smoothly.
+A HubSpot admin can serve as the authority who sets the rules and keeps every piece of the HubSpot platform running smoothly.

 3. Bad data is killing you